abhshk-dev/chatApp/Readme.md

 c.)
 React with emojis functionality ❌ d.)
 Reply functionality to be implemented ✅ e.)
 Emoji library to be added ⌛ f.)
-Wooter to be added. ❌ g.)
-In built gif sending funcitonality.
+Wouter to be added. ✅ g.)
+In built gif sending funcitonality. h.)
+Notification feature added. ✅

 # Code Improvement Ideas.

 a.)
-Use ContextAPI to solve prop drilling issue / improve code readability.
+Use ContextAPI to solve prop drilling issue / improve code readability.✅